oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/workshops/freetier/intro.md

 * You are either a tenancy administrator, or has access to a tenancy administrator for the policy setup described in *Lab 1, Task 1*
     * *Note:* If you are not a tenancy administrator, begin with *Lab 1, Task 2* after the tenancy administrator has assigned permissions in *Lab 1, Task 1*
 * Accessibility to your tenancy's [home region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm)
-* Sufficient resource availability within your home region for Object Storage, Data Labeling, Vision
+* Sufficient resource availability within your home region for 1 Object Storage Bucket, 1 Data Labeling Dataset, 1710 Data Labeling Dataset Records, 1 Compartment, 1 Policy, 1 Group, and 1 Dynamic Group, 1 Vision Model

 ## Required technical experience